Anna Agnarsdóttir

-Anna Agnarsdóttir (born 14 May 1947) is Professor Emeritus of History at the University of Iceland.
+Anna Agnarsdóttir (born 14 May 1947) is an Icelandic historian.
+She is a Professor Emeritus of History at the University of Iceland.

 Early life

-Anna was born in Reykjavik.
+Anna was born in Reykjavík.
 Her parents were Ólöf Bjarnadóttir (1919–1999) and Agnar Kl.
 Jónsson (1909–1984), ambassador and permanent secretary of the Ministry of Foreign Affairs.
-She was raised in London and Paris during the years 1951–1961 and graduated with a matriculation examination from Reykjavik Grammar School in 1967.
+She was raised in London and Paris during the years 1951–1961 and graduated with a matriculation examination from Reykjavík Grammar School in 1967.